saebekassebil/teoria/README.md

  or find a note which is a given interval from a note.
  - Scales.
-It's possible to construct a scale from a teoria.note object, either from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) and a major and minor pentatonic, or from a arbitary array of intervals.
+It's possible to construct a scale from a teoria.note object, either from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) a major and minor pentatonic and the harmonic chromatic scale or from a arbitary array of intervals.

 Syntax
 ---------

 This is just a short introduction to what the framework can be used to.
-You can experiment with it yourself, be simply dropping a script tag.
+I suggest that you look in the code and and experiment a little locally untill a proper documentation is created.

 ```javascript